2011 Ridge Rd.

 • And a lot more.

-When we founded Common Thread in 1995 (We were called “North Raleigh Community Church” then), we were deeply disillusioned with religion.
-It was clear to us that the Church had lost its moral authority.
+When we started Common Thread in 1995 (We were “North Raleigh Community Church” then), we were pretty disillusioned with religion.
+It was clear that the Church had lost its moral authority.

-But we are not the first religious generation to have lost our way.
+We are not the first generation to have lost our way.
 We have a saying in our community.
-“It is our way to lose our way.
-But it is also our way to find it again when we do.
+“It is our religion’s way to lose our way.
+But it is also our way to find it again when we do.”

-So that’s what we’ve been working on—finding our way again.
-We have joined a growing community of churches asking ourselves a really uncomfortable question.
+That’s what we’ve been working on—finding our way again.
+We’ve joined a growing community of Christians asking a really uncomfortable question.
+How did things go so wrong?

 1995 – 2006

-Disillusioned as we were, we didn’t know what to do.
+Disillusioned as we were back then, it was a pickle.
 We couldn’t build a church.
-We had rejected church.
-But we couldn’t give up.
+We’d already rejected church.
+But we couldn’t give up either.
 We’d experienced something beautiful in religion.
-We were so disoriented, we didn’t trust our own religious instincts.
+It was a disorienting time, not being able to trust our own instincts.

-So for a long time all we did was gather and become friends.
-We licked our wounds and grieved our losses.
-We were companions in our loss and confusion.
+For a long time all we did was gather and become friends.
+We licked our wounds, grieved our losses, and shared our hurt and confusion.

 We asked hard questions about what it means to be Christian—and if we wanted to be.
 We asked what church meant—and if we wanted to be one.
 We questioned our most basic religious instincts.
 Why do people pray?
 Should we?
 Why do people sing?
 Should we?
 Should we gather on Sundays?
 Why do we sit in rows and listen to a talking head?